 It is also crucial for the blade of your mower to be sharp; a sharp blade won’t produce a patchy mowing job, even if your mowing wet grass.

 Using a mower with a sharp blade also means your mower will be less likely to become clogged with wet grass.
+I have a guide about sharpening your mower blade if you’re interested in learning how to do it.

 While not essential, adjusting your mower deck to the highest setting can also be helpful.
 This can help to prevent clogging or scalping your lawn.